SajavaC/SalesDB/README.md

 The first stage focuses on preparing imported data and ensuring it is ready for analysis.

 #### `Update_Oursales_items.sql` & `Update_Oursales_modifiers.sql`

-- **Purpose:** Match store names from POS sales reports with the company's master store list.
+Match store names from POS sales reports with the company's master store list.
 - **Business Value:** Automatically assigns the correct StoreCode to each sales record, ensuring that retail sales and distributor shipment data can be linked accurately.

 #### `check_NewStores.sql`

-- **Purpose:** Identifies stores that appear in newly imported sales data but are not yet included in the master store table.
+Identifies stores that appear in newly imported sales data but are not yet included in the master store table.
 - **Business Value:** Helps detect newly opened stores or store name changes before they affect reports and analysis.

 ---